mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 The problem is that when I want to experiment with something for a few minutes, I'm not that excited to spin up a whole VM, write a playbook, and then wait 10-20 minutes for Ansible to provision the server.

-I'm slowly migrating all of my projects to use Nix rather than Ansible, as Nix is much lighter weight and makes it easier to upgrade my dependencies.
+I'm slowly migrating all of my projects to use Nix rather than Ansible, as Nix is much lighter weight.
+Upgrading my dependencies through Ansible usually takes me about 20 minutes per dependency, whereas I can do the same thing in Nix in about two minutes.

 ## Creating a simple Nix development environment